Music that has impacted my life

 Sports.
 As with many kids, I tried several sports: basketball, baseball, wrestling, football, soccer.
 The two that I gravitated to were football and soccer.
 For some reason I was unusually large for my age, and remained so up until about age 15, then peers started passing me in weight and size.
 You know how they say girls grow faster than boys?
 Well, in middle school I was about the same size if not bigger than most of the girls even then.
 When I played 8 years of AYSO (American Youth Soccer Organization) soccer, mom would often tell me parents were complaining on the side line because they thought I was too old compared to their boys and could use my power and strength to get the ball most of the time I wanted, legally of course.
 I usually played the defensive position called Sweeper.
 I played in front of the goalie.
 My foot was strong, and I could easily kick the ball far up field to protect our goal.

-This size is probably why I liked football so much too, because I was hard to tackle.
+My size is probably why I liked football so much too, because I was hard to tackle.
 I was faster than most, and my coordination was pretty good too.
 Mom would say that I ate, drank, and slept football for a few years.
 I will have to admit football probably occupied too much of my time.
 The Pittsburg Steelers pro team was consistently one of the best then, and I watched them play as much as I could.
 I followed the activities of Terry Bradshaw, Mean Joe Green, Lynn Swann.
 But, my hero was Franco Harris, the running back.
 I became a member of his fan club, had a signed picture of him on my wall.
+(A picture I received in the mail.)
 One Christmas I received a Pittsburg Steelers football uniform with shoulder pads, helmet, and the works.
 I put Franco’s number on my shirt.
 I was a happy kid.

 Darrell terminated his own participation in the program during his teen years.
 There were rules to follow about conduct which included no tobacco or alcohol.
 The last year he was with us he would sneak out of his window often, spent time with kids doing things they should not.
 I don’t know how much alcohol he drank, he didn’t smoke that I knew of, but he chewed tobacco.
 Occasionally, I hear from him every few years, but he has had a rough life because of a series of choices that do not produce health or stability personally or in relationships.
 So, I look back on it with mixed feelings.
 I am glad I can say I had and have an Indian brother, but also sad for what I know he could have become had he not made the choices he did.